Computational-Plant-Science/plantit/README.md

 __NOTE:__ The workflow folder name (inside django/workflows/) must be the same as the workflow app_name set in the workflow's WORKFLOW_CONFIG.

-# Resetting an installation

-`dev/reset.sh` restores the repository to a "fresh" state by:

-   - stopping containers
-   - pruning stopped containers
-   - removing Django migrations and stored files
-   - rebuilding containers
-   - running Django migrations
-   - creating a Django admin user with `/django/files` permissions
-   - creating a mock cluster (`ssh` container)
-   - building the Vue front end

 ### Adding Clusters